kamilazdybal/pykitPIV/docs/tutorials/demo-PyTorch-dataloader.rst

 Create a **pykitPIV** ``Dataset`` class
 ************************************************************

-We first create a ``PIVDataset`` class that inherits after the ``torch.utils.data.Dataset`` class.
+We first create a ``PIVDataset`` class that is a subclass of the ``torch.utils.data.Dataset`` class.
 We implement three standard methods: ``__init__``, ``__len__``, and ``__getitem__``.

 .. code:: python

     class PIVDataset(Dataset):
         """
-        Loads the pykitPIV-generated dataset and accesses a user-specified sample.
+        Loads and stores the pykitPIV-generated dataset.
         """

         def __init__(self, path, transform=None):